tomhiskey/personal-site-11ty/user-manual/index.md

 * Slack is usually best for anything short and sweet
 * In person or webcam is better for anything longer or in need of explanation
 * I'm happy to have impromptu conversations - interrupt me any time
-* I get frustrated by rambling chats from people who haven't thought through what they want to discuss
+* I don't like rambling chats - in a work context, I prefer keeping things to the point (that said, I'm happy to be a sounding board)
 * I like agreeing outcomes and actions
 ## The ways I like to receive feedback
 * Regularly, openly and honestly - I firmly believe the more a team normalises regular, open feedback the better